(176) The countermeasure to DNS

 Novells Directory Services (NDS).
 These directories follow the X.500 standard.

-(181) Which of the following is not an attribute of LDAP directories?
+(181) Which of the following is

 A. Uses distinguished names